ccroft6/Resampling_Imbalanced_Lending_Data/README.md

 # Assign a random_state parameter of 1 to the model
 resample_lr_model = LogisticRegression(random_state=1)
 ```
-2. Fit the model
+2. Fit the model.
 Example:
 ```# Fit the model using the resampled training data
 resample_lr_model.fit(X_resampled, y_resampled)
 ```
-3. Predict using the model
+3. Predict using the model.
+Example:
 ```
 # Make a prediction using the testing data
 resampled_y_pred = resample_lr_model.predict(X_test)